Due to COVID-19, the Undergraduate Division will not be sending any student teams to case competitions during the 2020-2021 academic year.

-- USC Marshall International Case Competition, February 18-22 (Los Angeles, California)
+- USC Marshall International Case Competition (Los Angeles, California)

 Students can also gain case competition skills and experience through competitions sponsored by Wharton clubs.
 Please note, however, that students may not participate in other external competitions on behalf of the Wharton School and that the Undergraduate Division cannot provide grants or funding for students to participate in competitions other than those listed above.

 Case competition funding questions can be directed to Lee Kramer, Director of Student Life.